gadhagod/Hyrule-Compendium-API/docs/home.md

 ## Compendium
 The `/compendium` endpoint serves data on creatures, equipment, materials, monsters, and treasure.

-The schema of an items's data depends on the the category of the item, except for entries of the **creatures** category, where the field `edible` determines its schema.
+The schema of an items's data depends on the category of the item, except for entries of the **creatures** category, where the field `edible` determines its schema.

 ---------------

 ### `/compendium/entry`
 This endpoint is used for retrieving a specific entry, using it's name or ID.
 If you are using a name to search for an item, spaces are to be replaced with an underscore or "%20".
-The schema of the response depends on the the category of the entry.
+The schema of the response depends on the category of the entry.

 **HTTP Request**